EFTEC/MiniLang/README.md

 ## Version

+* 2.15 2020-12-01
+    * fixed the evaluation of 'set variable=function(variable2)' where function is a php function
 * 2.14 2019-10-26
   * Fixed the method callFunction() when the first argument of the function is an object but the method is defined in the caller or service class
 * 2.12 2019-10-21